grame-cncm/faustwebsite/src/doc/manual/src/quick-start.md

 [order parameters in the interface](#ordering-ui-elements) by numbering them in the parameter name field using squared brackets.

-Faust user interface elements run at a slower rate than the audio rate.
+Faust user interface elements run at control rate.
 Thus, you might have noticed that clicks are produced when moving sliders quickly.
 This problem can be easily solved by "smoothing" down the output of the sliders using the [`si.smoo`](../libraries/index.html#smoo) function: